lifebit-ai/cloudos-cli/README.md

 You can get a summary of all the available workspace workflows in two different formats:
-- CSV: this is a table with a minimum predefined set of columns by default, or all the available columns using the `--full-data` parameter.
+- CSV: this is a table with a minimum predefined set of columns by default, or all the available columns using the `--all-fields` parameter.
 - JSON: all the available information from workflows, in JSON format.

 To get a CSV table with all the available workflows for a given workspace, use